hello-peter/ECG/README.md

-**Prediction of ECG Abnormality Based on Recursive Neural Network**
+**Title : Prediction of ECG Abnormality Based on Recursive Neural Network**

 This project is based on the mxnet framework
 >Directory: